 - Different drugs may compete to bind to plasma proteins

 - Redistribution: transfer of a drug between the different compartments within the human body

-Biotransformation is the chemical alteration of substances (e.g., drugs) within the body by the action of enzymes and mainly takes place in the liver.
-Biotransformation detoxifies drugs and facilitates their elimination.
+- Chemical alteration of substances (e.g., drugs) within the body by the action of enzymes and mainly takes place in the liver.

 Types of drug kinetics